sailajasai193/MentorConnect/README.md

 ###📖 Usage
-Sign up as a student or mentor
+-Sign up as a student or mentor
-Log in to your account
+-Log in to your account
-Schedule or join mentorship sessions
+-Schedule or join mentorship sessions
-Receive Google Meet links and email reminders
+-Receive Google Meet links and email reminders
-Access AI-generated session summaries
+-Access AI-generated session summaries
-Upload assignments and notes securely
+-Upload assignments and notes securely